 Pinterest is actually a search engine.
 And you need to treat it as one, which includes using some pretty savvy search engine optimisation.
 When you use Pinterest, it allocates hidden keywords to your pins and boards in the background.

-Read on to find out how to make sure your Pinterest SEO is on point.
+Read on (or watch the video below!) to find out how to make sure your Pinterest SEO is on point.

 Search engines: Pinterest vs Google